 I guess it’s too early, ’cause I don’t know where I stand

 “That Song About the Midway” is more of a character sketch than a relationship song, though the intensity with which the narrator follows the intriguing character suggests that she believes there’s something elusive and attractive about this particular soul.
-It is said that the song is about Leonard Cohen, and the “midway” is symbolic of the life of the traveling musician, of searching for the lucky break and becoming tired of it all.
-Perhaps, but I’ve always found that once I hear that a famous person wrote such and such song about another famous person, the experience is similar to glancing at the cover of People magazine in the checkout stand (haven’t done that in a while!) and finding out who’s cheating on whom.
+It is said that the song is about Leonard Cohen, and the “midway” is symbolic of the life of the traveling musician, of searching for a lucky break and becoming tired of it all.
+Perhaps, but I’ve always found that once I hear that a famous person wrote such and such song about another famous person, the experience is similar to glancing at the cover of People while waiting at the checkout stand (haven’t done that in a while!) and finding out who’s cheating on whom.
 Who gives a shit?
-The knowledge reduces the potential universal appeal of the song, trivializing it by turning into a secret code for an exclusive club.
+The knowledge reduces the potential universal appeal of the song, trivializing it by turning it into a secret code for an exclusive club.
 If I step back from that bias, I would say “That Song About the Midway” has some interesting imagery but there are other more moving songs on Clouds.

-“Roses Blue,” is one of those.
+“Roses Blue” is one of those.
 This sketch is about a woman who has found alt-religion (“She’s gotten to mysterious devotions/She’s gotten to the zodiac and zen/She’s gotten into tarot cards and potions.”)
 It would be out of character for 60’s child Joni Mitchell to condemn someone who had such hip beliefs, and she doesn’t.
 The real problem is what every religion does to a true believer—it turns a potentially nice person into a flaming asshole: